Where to find $X(17)$?: Constraints on couplings to electrons

 In 2022, Krasznahorkay {\it et al.} further reported a new anomaly supporting the existence and vector character of the hypothetical $X(17)$ boson \cite{Krasznahorkay:2022pxs}.
-They bombarded $^{11}\text{B}$ with protons of five energies in the range of $1.5 - 2.5$ MeV to study the transition $^{12}\text{C}^*(1^-) \longrightarrow ^{12}\text{C}(0^+)$, which implies that $X(17)$ can be either a $J^P=1^-$ boson (with orbital angular momentum 1) or a $J^P=0^+$ boson (with orbital angular momentum 0).
-The pseudoscalar $X(17)$ hypothesis is excluded.
-The average values of the $X(17)$ mass and the decay width ratio are
+They bombarded $^{11}\text{B}$ with protons of five energies in the range of $1.5 - 2.5$ MeV to study the transition $^{12}\text{C}^*(1^-) \longrightarrow {^{12}\text{C}}(0^+)$, which implies that $X(17)$ can be either a $J^P=1^-$ boson (with orbital angular momentum 1) or a $J^P=0^+$ boson (with orbital angular momentum 0). {\it The $^{12}\text{C}$ experiment has excluded the pseudoscalar $X(17)$ hypothesis ($J^P=0^-$) by the parity conservation.} The average values of the $X(17)$ mass and the decay width ratio are

-In the rest frame of the $^{12}\text{C}^{*} \rightarrow ^{12}\text{C} X$ decay \footnote{In the laboratory frame, the produced $^{12}\text{C}^*$ state moves nonrelativistically with a velocity of $0.005c$.
+In the rest frame of the $^{12}\text{C}^{*} \rightarrow {^{12}\text{C}} X$ decay \footnote{In the laboratory frame, the produced $^{12}\text{C}^*$ state moves nonrelativistically with a velocity of $0.005c$.
 Thus, the assumption of the $^{12}\text{C}^*$ rest frame is appropriate.}, the velocity of $X(17)$ is $v\approx0.20c$.
 Imposing the constraint $L \leq 5$ cm on the decay length, one can then estimate a lower limit of $(\varepsilon^v_e)^2 + (\varepsilon^a_e)^2 \gtrsim 2.0 \times 10^{-11}$.
 For a stricter decay length constraint of $L \leq 1$ cm, one obtains